nchiasson-dgi/islandora_solr_metadata/README.md

 ## Development

+As display configurations have been moved out of the database and into Drupal 8 configuration, most of the functionality in `includes/db.inc` is now redundant, and equivalent functionality is provided when retrieving an `islandora_solr_metadata.configs` configuration object.
+Methods unique to the custom `islandora_solr_metadata.configs` object should be preferred when developing or porting modules.
+Check the function documentation provided in `src/Config/IslandoraSolrMetadataDisplayConfig.php` for more details.

 If you would like to contribute to this module, please check out the helpful [Documentation](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers), [Developers](http://islandora.ca/developers) section on Islandora.ca and create